sojamo/electro-sounds-2-201516/readme.md

 ### Misc

-  - To keep your code organized and in one place, consider to use [github](https://www.github.com/) (create an account for free) to host your code repositories.
+  - To keep your code organized and in one place, consider to use [Github](https://www.github.com/) (create an account for free) to host your code repositories.
 Github offers a GUI [desktop app](https://desktop.github.com/) that makes it very easy to create and update repositories.
+Please read through
+    - [Getting your project on Github](https://guides.github.com/introduction/getting-your-project-on-github/) using the github Desktop application
+    - [Github's Clone to Desktop](http://joe.blog.freemansoft.com/2014/04/github-clone-to-desktop-with-windows.html) shows you how to clone a repository to your local desktop using Github's Desktop application.
+This is very useful to for example keep track of the class repository which will continuously be updated as we proceed.
   - Some exercises require you to write short texts, do consider to write these texts in markdown, a very simple formatting syntax for writing text inside simple text editors like TextEdit, Sublime Text, or Atom.
 On osx add a markdown quickview (for example [qlmarkdown](https://github.com/toland/qlmarkdown/releases) but there are more out there) to see your document rendered in markdown when quick-viewing it.
+  - Some insightful tips about being a beginner, intermediate or advanced programmer: [A guide on how to be a programmer](https://github.com/braydie/HowToBeAProgrammer)

 [1]: http://www.philipgalanter.com/downloads/ga2003_paper.pdf "What is Generative Art?"